ohyiheng/gust/README.md

 ## TODO

 - [x] Search and fetch tracks from Spotify
-- [ ] Implement configuration file
+- [ ] Let users customise the behaviour of the program using config file
 - [ ] Add an option to choose from a list of query result
 - [ ] Let users select the tags they want to write